Top 12 Questions to Ask your Home Structural Engineer [Updated 2025]

 Keep in mind, if a home inspector has an issue with any of the structural components of the home, they may suggest you hire a structural engineer to further investigate.

-A structural inspection is performed by a state licensed structural engineer.
-It may be a visual (taking measurements) or intrusive (looking inside walls) inspection to determine the structural soundness of a home or building’s weight bearing components such as foundation, trusses, posts, beams, columns, and other framing members.
+The goal of both types of structural home inspections is to determine the structural soundness of a home or building’s weight bearing components such as foundation, trusses, posts, beams, columns, and other framing members.

 During the scenario of a home sale transaction, the buyer or seller would hire the engineer to perform the inspection generally because a home inspector “flagged” an item of concern on their report such as a cracked foundation (very common).